juice-shop/juice-shop/README.md

 - Self contained: Additional dependencies will be resolved and downloaded automatically
 - No external DB:  A simple file based SQLite database is used which is wiped and regenerated on server startup
 - Open source: No hidden costs or caveats
+- Score Board: The application keeps track of known vulnerabilities the user has successfully exploited

 ## Getting started